 Universities in Austria apply a simple 1 to 5-point grading system:

 - 2 – Good

 - 4 – Sufficient and

-The QS World University Rankings are a ranking of the world’s top universities produced by Quacquarelli Symonds published annually since 2004.
-It is the world’s most-viewed global university rankings.
-The methodology of this test and many others based on:
+The QS World University Rankings are a ranking of the world’s top universities produced by Quacquarelli Symonds and published annually since 2004.
+It’s the world’s most-viewed global university rankings.
+The methodology of this test and many others are based on the following: